jeffreykegler/hoonlint/misc/whitespace.md

 The inter-comment column location of the vertical gap should be the anchor column and the pre-column should be undefined.

-* A HEPHEP, starting at the anchor column.
+* A HEPHEP, aligned at the anchor column.

 ## BARKET